 Ideally we would be able to change mistaken beliefs about vaccines through education.
 Unfortunately, evidence suggests that offering sound arguments about the safety of vaccines does little to change established beliefs that vaccines are more dangerous than the diseases they help prevent.

 We believe the better approach is wider promotion of critical thinking from an early age (see our Education policy) to equip people with the tools to differentiate fact from manipulation at all stages and in all areas of life.

 2. Electronic health records

 2.2.
 Policy: Strongly promote electronic health records and ensure it is easy to sign up to the database on an opt-in basis.

 2.3.
 Discussion: The current electronic health record system is underused even though it has the potential to improve health care greatly.
 The government should ensure that this system can achieve its full potential as a preventative and health care aid.

 Electronic records can easily move between between GPs when an individual moves, and are easily accessible to hospitals and specialists.
 They will reduce oversights and also allow for deep data analysis, meaning that computer algorithms can, for example, inform practitioners if the patient’s existing symptoms indicate another underlying condition.

 3. Mental health

 Undetected and untreated mental illness is a cause of loss and grief in our society.
-The Science Party believes that early intervention will prevent some of these outcomes while relieving the strain on the health system of treating advanced illness.
+Early intervention can prevent some of these outcomes while relieving the strain on the health system of treating advanced illness.

 3.1.
 Early intervention